Configuring Solace OpenMAMA Bridges

 - Kerberos Authentication Properties

-Note: The username property is the same as the
+: The username property is the same as the

 client-username property that can be shown through the Solace CLI or SolAdmin.

-A client certificate authentication scheme allows a client to prove its identity to the message broker using a valid X509v3 client certificate obtained from a Certification Authority (CA).
+A client certificate authentication scheme allows a client to prove its identity to the event broker using a valid X509v3 client certificate obtained from a Certification Authority (CA).
 When the client certificate authentication scheme is used for the Session, the client must specify a client certificate and a private key and password through the following session properties:

 SESSION_SSL_CLIENT_CERTIFICATE_FILE—the client certificate file name